reelyactive/puckyactive-firmware/README.md

 puckyactive-firmware
 ====================

-Firmware examples for Puck.js which enable puckyActive demos.
+Firmware examples for [Puck.js](https://www.puck-js.com/) which enable puckyActive demos.

 Installation
 ------------

 Point your browser to [www.espruino.com/ide](https://www.espruino.com/ide/).
 In the Espruino Web IDE, load the firmware file from this repository (ex: sensing.js).
 Connect with the Puck.js you'd like to program, then click the _Send to Espruino_ button.
 Once the transfer is complete, disconnect from the Puck.js which will then begin advertising.

+See our detailed tutorial [Program a Puck.js with puckyActive](https://reelyactive.github.io/program-a-puckjs-with-puckyactive.html).

 License